Sparse Coding with Multi-Layer Decoders using Variance Regularization: Method

-Note that the codes $\mathbf{z}^*$ are treated as constants.
+Note that the codes $\displaystyle \mZ^*$ are treated as constants.
 Training the encoder this way is similar to target propagation \citep{lee2015difference}.

-\textbf{Modified Energy: Encoder Regularization~~} To ensure that the codes computed during inference with FISTA do not deviate too much from the encoder's predictions, we further modify the inference protocol by adding a term which penalizes the distance between the encoder's outputs and FISTA's outputs:
+\textbf{Modified Energy: Variance and Encoder Regularization~~} To encourage FISTA to find codes which can be learned by the encoder, we further modify the inference protocol by adding a term to $\tilde{f}(\displaystyle \mZ)$ which penalizes the distance between FISTA's outputs and the encoder's outputs:

-This regularization term encourages FISTA to find codes which can be learned by the encoder.
-In our setup, the encoder's predictions are treated as constants and are used as the initial value for codes in FISTA, namely $\mathbf{z}_{\cdot i}^{(0)} = \mathcal{E}(y_i)$.
-This can reduce the inference time by lowering the number of FISTA iterations needed for convergence if the encoder provides a good initial values.
+This regularization term ensures that the codes computed during inference with FISTA do not deviate too much from the encoder's predictions.
+In our setup, the encoder's predictions are treated as constants and are used as the initial value for codes in FISTA, namely $\displaystyle \mZ_{:, i}^{(0)} \defeq \mathcal{E}(\displaystyle \vy_i)$.
+This can reduce the inference time by lowering the number of FISTA iterations needed for convergence if the encoder provides good initial values.
+With the new $\tilde{f}(\displaystyle \mZ)$ from equation \ref{reg-obj-final}, the energy minimized during inference becomes: